Nutlope/pmsox-site/README.md

 # Pmsox site - the premiere destination for SOX Testing

-You might need to run these commands to ensure compatibility:
+You might need to run these commands to ensure compatibility (yep):

 1- npm update postcss postcss-safe-parser